NCBI-Codeathons/amr-2024-team-prasad-feldgarden/README.md

       - mexR frameshift in SAMN11110706
       - nalD frameshift in SAMN11110430

+Specifically to start we will look for lesions in:

+- _Acinetobacter baumanii_
+  - AdeS
+- _Klebsiella pneumoniae_
+  - OmpK35
+  - OmpK36
+  - CirA
+- _Pseudomonas aeruginosa_
+  - OprD
+  - AmpD
+  - NalD
+  - MexR

 2. Developing software to identify broken genes caused by frameshift mutations and nonsense mutations.